Robert-van-Engelen/Forth500/manual.md

     VARIABLE spanish ↲

-A `VARIABLE` parses the next word in the input and adds the word to the dictionary as a variable, in this case `spanish`.
+`VARIABLE` parses the next word in the input and adds the word to the dictionary as a variable, in this case `spanish`.

 We rewrite our `hello` as follows: